pingcap/docs/tidb-computing.md

 ---
 title: Computation of TiDB Database
-summary: Understand the computating layer of the TiDB database.
+summary: Understand the computing layer of the TiDB database.
-category: introduction
 ---

 # Computation of TiDB Database

-Based on the distributed storage capability provided by TiKV, TiDB builds the computing engine that combines great transactional processing capability with good data analysis capability.
-This document starts by introducing a data mapping algorithm that maps data from TiDB database tables to TiKV's (Key, Value) key-value pairs, then introduces how TiDB manages metadata, and finally illustrates the architecture of the TiDB SQL layer.
+Based on the distributed storage provided by TiKV, TiDB builds the computing engine that combines great capability of transactional processing with that of data analysis.
+This document starts by introducing a data mapping algorithm that maps data from TiDB database tables to (Key, Value) key-value pairs in TiKV, then introduces how TiDB manages metadata, and finally illustrates the architecture of the TiDB SQL layer.

 For the storage solution on which the computing layer is dependent, this document only introduces the row-based storage structure of TiKV.
 For OLAP services, TiDB introduces a column-based storage solution [TiFlash](/tiflash/tiflash-overview.md) as a TiKV extension.

 ## Mapping table data to Key-Value

 This section describes the scheme for mapping data to (Key, Value) key-value pairs in TiDB.
-Data to be mapped here consists of the following two types:
+Data to be mapped here includes the following two types:

 - Data of each row in the table, hereinafter referred to as table data.
 - Data of all indexes in the table, hereinafter referred to as index data.

 ### Mapping of table data to Key-Value

 In a relational database, a table might have many columns.
 To map the data of each column in a row to a (Key, Value) key-value pair, you need to consider how to construct the Key.
-First of all, in OLTP scenarios, there are many operations such as adding, deleting, changing, and searching for data on a single or multiple rows, which requires the database to read a row of data quickly.
+First of all, in OLTP scenarios, there are many operations such as adding, deleting, changing, and searching for data on a single or multiple rows, which needs the database to read a row of data quickly.
 Therefore, each key should have a unique ID (either explicit or implicit) to make it quick to locate.
-Secondly, many OLAP queries require a full table scan.
+Then, many OLAP queries require a full table scan.
 If you can encode the keys of all rows in a table into a range, the whole table can be efficiently scanned by range queries.

-Based on the above considerations, the mapping of table data to Key-Value in TiDB is designed as follows:
+Based on the considerations above, the mapping of table data to Key-Value in TiDB is designed as follows:

-- To ensure that data from the same table is kept together for easy searching, TiDB assigns a table ID to each table denoted by `TableID`.
+- To ensure that data from the same table is kept together for easy searching, TiDB assigns a table ID to each table represented by `TableID`.
 Table ID is an integer that is unique throughout the cluster.
 - TiDB assigns a row ID, represented by `RowID`, to each row of data in the table.
 The row ID is also an integer, unique within the table.
 For row ID, TiDB has made a small optimization: if a table has an integer type primary key, TiDB uses the value of this primary key as the row ID.

 Each row of data is encoded as a (Key, Value) key-value pair according to the following rule: